digitalnsw/nsw-design-system/README.md

 The NSW Design System is now installed as a dependancy of your project, check out how to [import styles](#importing-styles-into-your-project) and [javascript](#importing-javascript-into-your-project) in to your project build.

+#### Troubleshooting
+- We recommend using node version 14 to avoid unexpected dependancy issues.
+- If mac users encounter

 ### Importing styles
 #### All styles
 To import all styles as a single package you need to add following snippet at the start of your main SCSS file: